 Effective Education and Training

 Mitsui provides employees with a wide range of compliance training programs to promote a high degree of awareness of business ethics throughout the company and to ensure that all employees have the necessary skills and information available to them to ensure that work practices remain in compliance.

-In the fiscal year ended March, 2017, we provided such training for employees at all levels, including new employees and line managers, as well as for Mitsui employees moving overseas or being seconded to group companies, and also held seminars on important laws and regulations of Japan and other countries.
+In the fiscal year ended March 2018, we provided such training for employees at all levels, including new employees and line managers, as well as for our employees being transferred overseas or being seconded to group companies, and also held seminars on important laws and regulations of Japan and other countries.
 In particular, for staff in managerial positions, we have conducted seminars on harassment issues using past cases as examples in order to prevent occurrence of any harassment.
-We also provide an extensive program of compliance training for executives and employees of Group companies.
-In November 2016, we conducted the “Compliance Review Week”, in which we held a seminar about compliance issues that everyone may come across, in addition to sharing information and exchanging opinions.
+We also provide an extensive program of compliance training for officers and employees of group companies.
+In November 2017, we conducted "Compliance Review Week", in which we held a seminar about compliance issues that everyone might encounter, in addition to sharing information and exchanging opinions.

-In addition, during the fiscal year ended March, 2017, we provided lessons involving the Compliance Handbook for Mitsui employees which explains the contents of the "Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd.", and also conducted online testing to ensure that employees in Japan who had not taken the testing last year understood the Handbook content.
+In addition, during the fiscal year ended March 2018, we provided lessons involving the Compliance Handbook for our employees, which explains the contents of the "Business Conduct Guidelines for Employees and Officers of Mitsui & Co., Ltd.", and also conducted online testing to ensure that employees in Japan who had not taken the test last year understand the Handbook's content.
 Through such activities, we are working to ensure that all management and employees have the compliance-related knowledge they need to conduct day-to-day business activities.
-Moreover, we newly prepared “Compliance Handbook for Mitsui Group companies” and distributed it to domestic Group companies upon request.
+Moreover, we distributed "Compliance Handbook for Mitsui & Co.
+Group Companies", which was newly prepared last year to domestic group companies upon request.